bensheldon/good_job/README.md

 #### Retries

-By default, GoodJob relies on ActiveJob's retry functionality.
+By default, GoodJob relies on Active Job's retry functionality.

-ActiveJob can be configured to retry an infinite number of times, with a polynomial backoff.
-Using ActiveJob's `retry_on` prevents exceptions from reaching GoodJob:
+Active Job can be configured to retry an infinite number of times, with a polynomial backoff.
+Using Active Job's `retry_on` prevents exceptions from reaching GoodJob:

 ```ruby
 class ApplicationJob < ActiveJob::Base